From Free-fall to Boom 🏘️: What Causes Real Estate Prices to Increase?

 Indicator of What Causes Real Estate Prices to Increase

-The outlook has changed remarkably quickly in the past few months, at least in the two biggest Australian cities.
-A closely watched annual report on trends in the property market predicted house prices could rise 17% in Melbourne next year, and 16% in Sydney.
-The forecast by SQM Research says that will happen only if the RBA cuts rates again and if the Australian Prudential Regulatory Authority (Apra) doesn’t tighten credit standards.
-But even in less benign circumstances, prices could still rise 9%, SQM says.
-Analysts at UBS, who are quite pessimistic, concurred.
-Saying in a note they expected prices to rise 10% this year.
+The outlook has remarkably changed quickly in the past few months, at least in the two biggest Australian cities.
+An annual report in the property market on trends forecasted house prices could rise.
+An increase of 17% in Melbourne next year, and 16% in Sydney.
+And this will happen only if the RBA cuts rates again and if the Australian Prudential Regulatory Authority (Apra) doesn’t tighten credit standards, according to the forecast by SQM Research.
+However, prices could still rise 9% even in less favourable circumstances, SQM says.
+Though quite pessimistic, analysts at UBS agreed, stating that they expected prices to increase by 10% this year.

 So why are real estate prices so high?
-The simple answer is credit.
-Just as the downturn caused by Apra’s 2017 decision to restrict credit amid alarm about poor lending standards; the upturn has coincided with a loosening of credit restrictions.
-Scott Morrison’s surprise election victory on 18 May last year seemed to change the regulatory landscape and Apra signalled to banks they could relax lending standards again.
+What causes real estate prices to increase?
+Simply, the answer is credit.
+In the same way that the downturn was caused by Apra’s 2017 decision to impose limits on credit amid alarm about bad lending standards, the upturn has happened at the same time with a loosening of credit restrictions.
+Scott Morrison’s surprise election victory on May 18 last year has somewhat changed the regulatory landscape.
+Apra gave banks the cue to ease up on lending standards again.